 Perform the update again, this time using the blue/green deployment methodology.

+This time, make sure you update BOTH content-web and content-api.

 You will need a separate deployment file using different tags.

 Cut over is done by modifying the app’s service to point to this new deployment.

+NOTE: The new version of content-api will need to know how to reach the MongoDB server.
+You will need to pass it an environment variable named: MONGODB_CONNECTION set to its URL:

+mongodb://mongodb:27017/contentdb

 Proctor Notes & Guidelines

-They will need to use the “kubectl set image” command to perform the rolling update:
+They will need to use something similar to the command below to perform the rolling update:

 kubectl set image deployment/content-web content-web=whatthehackmsft/content-web:v2